Rigobert Song Biography: Net Worth, Family, Age, Career Goals, Wife, Death, Height, Photos

 • Relationship status: Married

-Rigobert Song, now 47 years old, was born on July 1, 1976 in Nkenglikok, a village in the Nyong-et-Kéllé province of Cameroon, to parents Bernadette Song and Paul Song.
+Rigobert Song, now 47, was born on July 1, 1976 in Nkenglikok, a village in the Nyong-et-Kéllé province of Cameroon, to Bernadette Song and Paul Song.

 He grew up in a poor family and had to work as a farmer and fisherman to help his parents.

-As a young man, he developed a passion for football and joined a local club called TKC Yaoundé.
+As a child, he developed a passion for football and joined a local club called TKC Yaoundé.
 He impressed scouts with his talent and was selected for the Cameroon national youth team.

-He debuted for the national team in 1993 at the age of 17, becoming the youngest player ever to represent Cameroon.
+He made his national team debut in 1993 at the age of 17, becoming the youngest player ever to represent Cameroon.

-He also moved to France to begin his professional career with Metz in 1994.
+He also moved to France to begin his professional career at Metz in 1994.

 Personal life

-Two of them are also football players.
-Ronny Song plays for the Cameroon U23 team, while Bryan Song plays for a club in Türkiye.
-Rigobert Song was a devout Christian and philanthropist.
+Two of them are also footballers.
+Ronny Song plays for the Cameroon under-23 team, while Bryan Song plays for a club in Türkiye.
+Rigobert Song is a devout Christian and a philanthropist.

-He founded a charity organization called Rigobert Song Foundation, to support disadvantaged children and young football players in Cameroon.
+He founded a charity called the Rigobert Song Foundation, which supports disadvantaged children and young footballers in Cameroon.

 He is also the uncle of Alex Song, who plays for AS Arta/Solar7 and the Cameroon national team.